 After entering into operation in 1939, excessive flooding of the bow of the cruiser with water was discovered.
 For this reason, Admiral Hipper was sent to the dock to fix the defect.
 In addition, during service, the cruiser was repeatedly upgraded.
 To increase combat power, the number of guns was increased.
 However, during the ships first operation near Norway the engines constantly broke down.
 This forced the crew to return to Germany for additional repairs.

 During the Danish-Norwegian operation, Admiral Hipper headed Group 2, designed to capture the port of Trondheim.
-There, the cruiser entered into battle with the English destroyer Glouvorm.
-During the battle, Admiral Hipper destroyed the Glouvorm but received significant damage.
+There, the cruiser entered into battle with the English destroyer Glowworm.
+During the battle, Admiral Hipper destroyed the Glowworm but received significant damage.
 After the delivery of the landing troops in Trondheim, it was forced once again to return to Germany for repair.

 The cruiser took part in Operations Juno and Nordseetour and in the Barents Sea.
 After an unsuccessful operation in the Barents Sea, Hitler ordered the ship to be scrapped for metal, but the cruiser was instead sent to the reserve.